C-Mill$ Keeps it Real with “How I’m Feeling Vol. 2”

 “I finally made my first song and I was by myself and listened to it, and I knew it was deep,” C-Mill$ said.
 “Once I did that, from that day forward I knew this was something I wanted to do.”

 Although he knew he had a story to tell, he needed to perfect his craft.
-He waited 3 years before releasing any music or stepping foot on a stage.
+He waited three years before releasing any music or stepping foot on a stage.

 “I had to get my vocabulary up, so I studied the dictionary,” C-Mill$ said.